-- 1. Adults 16 years of age and older; AND - Medication is being prescribed by or in consultation with a specialist (e.g., hematologist); AND
+- 1. Adults 16 years of age and older; AND - 2.
+Medication is being prescribed by or in consultation with a specialist (e.g., hematologist); or other specialist with expertise in the diagnosis and management of sickle cell disease AND

-- Patients with documented diagnosis of a sickle cell disease (homozygous hemoglobin S [HbSS], sickle hemoglobin C disease [HbSC], sickle β0-thalassemia [HbSβ0-thalassemia], sickle β+-thalassemia [HbSβ+-thalassemia], or other genotypes); AND - I. Patient has experienced at least two sickle cell-related pain crises in the prior year. - 4.
+- 3. Patients with documented diagnosis of a sickle cell disease (homozygous hemoglobin S [HbSS], sickle hemoglobin C disease [HbSC], sickle β 0-thalassemia [HbS β 0-thalassemia], sickle β +-thalassemia [HbS β +-thalassemia], or other genotypes); AND - a) Patient has experienced at least two sickle cell-related pain crises in the prior year OR - b) Patient has experienced at least one vaso-occlusive crisis in the prior year - 4.
 If patient is female and of childbearing potential, has documentation of recent negative pregnancy test; AND - 5.
-Patient has had previous treatment, intolerance, or contraindication with hydroxyurea, or is taking concomitantly with Adakveo[®]; AND - 6.
-Patient is not receiving concomitant chronic, prophylactic blood transfusion therapy; AND - 7.
+Patient has had previous treatment failure, intolerance, or contraindication with hydroxyurea, or is taking hydroxyurea concomitantly with Adakveo®; AND - Patient is not receiving concomitant chronic, prophylactic blood transfusion therapy; AND - 7.
 Patient is not receiving concomitant Oxybryta (voxelotor) therapy; AND - 8.
-Adakveo[®] initial dosing is in accordance with the United States Food and Drug Administration approved labeling: 5 mg/kg by intravenous infusion on week 0, week 2 and every 4 weeks thereafter. - 9.
-Please note: For members who are new to the plan and are already treated and stable with Adakveo[®] (records must be attached), the medication will be approved for continuation of treatment.
+Adakveo® initial dosing is in accordance with the United States Food and Drug Administration approved labeling

+Please note: For members who are new to the plan and are already treated and stable with Adakveo® (records must be attached), the medication will be approved for continuation of treatment.